Worried About Malnutrition or Unsanitary Conditions in a Nursing Home?

 Caretakers in long term care facilities are responsible for ensuring their residents receive adequate nutrition and for maintaining sanitary conditions.
 If a resident suffers from malnutrition or poor hygiene, then nursing home negligence is usually the cause.
 Many residents are unable to speak up for themselves or report substandard conditions.
 Others are unaware that their food may not meet their individual dietary needs.
 Additionally, some patients require alternative means of nutrition, such as intravenous supplements, which they cannot administer themselves.
 A nursing home is legally obligated to ensure that their residents’ hygiene and nutritional needs are met.
 This is true regardless of whether the resident can bathe and eat independently or must fully rely on others for assistance.
 If you suspect that your loved one’s needs are not met, then our nursing home malnutrition attorneys may be able to help.

 The lawyers at Keefe Law Firm have experience combating poor hygiene and malnutrition in New Jersey nursing homes.
 There is no legitimate excuse for depriving elderly residents of food and water; nursing homes that do so should be held accountable.
-Give our nursing home neglect lawyers a call right away if you believe your loved one is suffering.
-We will provide you with the best options for proceeding with a claim.
+Give our nursing home neglect lawyers a call right away if you believe your loved one is suffering or has suffered.
+We will discuss with you available options for proceeding with a claim.

 What Are the Signs of Malnutrition in Nursing Home Residents?